noodles-1/basic-compiler/README.md

-# Toy Language
+# Foo Language
 Basic programming language compiled with **LLVM** and **GCC**.

 ## Features
 ### Printing
-Display integers on the terminal.
+Display numbers on the terminal.

 Example:
 ```